 Alumni Association Promises To Give Members’ Welfare Priority

-The Port Harcourt branch of the Federal Polytechnic, Nekede, Owerri Alumni Association executives have promised to take the welfare of its members as top priority on the administration’s agenda.
+The Port Harcourt branch of the Federal Polytechnic, Nekede, Owerri Alumni Association has promised to take the welfare of its members as top priority on the administration’s agenda.
 The association’s leadership opined that a good welfare package will give all registered members a sense of belonging.

-The Port Harcourt branch President of the alumni association Comrade Iyke Uwamezie who disclosed this in an interview with newsmen shortly after the alumni’s election held at Hallel College, Cocain Estate in Port Harcourt promised to mobilize or pool resources together for the technological education particularly infrastructure and academic development of the polytechnic.
+The Port Harcourt branch President of the association, Comrade Iyke Uwamezie who disclosed this in an interview with newsmen shortly after the alumni’s election held at Hallel College, Cocain Estate in Port Harcourt promised to mobilise or pool resources together for the technological education particularly infrastructure and academic development of the polytechnic.

 Also speaking, the newly elected Secretary General of the Port Harcourt branch, Mr Chibuike Martins Nwachukwu corroborated the President’s position on adequate welfare package for all the members.

-Mr Nwachukwu stated that the executives will embark on a visit to the in situation with a view to identifying with the polytechnic management on the areas of assistance.
+Mr Nwachukwu stated that the executives will embark on a visit to the polytechnic with a view to identifying with the polytechnic meangement on the areas of assistance.

 Niger Delta